kritishmohapatra/Smart_Home_Automation/README.md

 # Smart Home Automation System with Blynk, ESP8266 and DHT11

 This project implements a home automation system using an ESP8266 microcontroller, a DHT11 temperature and humidity sensor, and the Blynk IoT platform.
-It allows users to remotely control four LEDs and monitor temperature via the Blynk app.
+It allows users to remotely control four LED Bulbs and monitor temperature via the Blynk app.

 ## Prerequisites

 * **ESP8266 Development Board:** (e.g., NodeMCU)
 * **DHT11 Temperature and Humidity Sensor**
-* **LEDs (4)**
+* **LED Bulbs (4)**
 * **220 Ohm Resistors (4):** For current limiting with the LEDs.
 * **MicroPython Firmware:** Flashed onto the ESP8266.
 * **Blynk Account and App:** Set up on your smartphone.